-EFFECTIVE DATE REVISION NUMBER DESCRIPTION 09/25/2018 00 New document initiated to convert ORAUT-PROC-0006, External Dose Reconstruction , to a technical information bulletin.
+EFFECTIVE DATE REVISION NUMBER DESCRIPTION 09/14/2018 00 New document initiated to convert ORAUT-PROC-0006, External Dose Reconstruction , to a technical information bulletin.
 Included information on assignment of onsite ambient dose to facilitate cancellation of ORAUT-PROC-0060.
 Updated to current dose reconstruction approaches.
 Incorporated responses to the Advisory Board on Radiation and Worker Health Subcommittee on Procedures Reviews comments about ICD-9 codes.
 Incorporates formal internal and NIOSH review comments.
+Training is required.
+Initiated by Mark R. Fishburn.
+10/21/2019 01 Revision initiated to correct error in Attachment A, Method for Assigning Missed Dose when the Number of Null Results Is Unknown, and include a new attachment to provide dates when U.S. Department of Energy sites incorporated the recommendations of ICRP Publication 60 for neutron weighting factors.
+Incorporates formal internal and NIOSH review comments.
+Constitutes a total rewrite of the document.
 Training is required.
 Initiated by Mark R. Fishburn.